-You may also receive care through The Coleman Foundation Comprehensive Clinic for Gastrointestinal Cancers at Rush University Medical Center, which brings together a team of GI cancer experts.
-In the clinic, you will meet with your care team — which may include medical oncologists, gastroenterologists, surgical oncologists, colorectal surgeons, interventional radiologists, genetic counselors, dieticians, social work, supportive oncology and others — in a single visit to discuss your diagnosis and treatment options.
+You may also receive gastrointestinal cancer treatment through The Coleman Foundation Comprehensive Clinic for Gastrointestinal Cancers at Rush University Medical Center, which brings together a team of GI cancer experts.
+In the clinic, you will meet with your care team — which may include medical oncologists, gastroenterologists, surgical oncologists, colorectal surgeons, interventional radiologists, genetic counselors, dieticians, social work, supportive oncology and others — in a single visit to discuss your diagnosis and GI cancer treatment options.
 At the end of this meeting, you will have a comprehensive treatment plan tailored to your specific diagnosis and needs.

-- Leading-edge treatments for GI cancers: As one of the nation's leading academic health systems, Rush offers leading-edge treatments for GI cancers, including targeted therapies, immunotherapy, chemotherapy, and minimally invasive surgical options.
+- Leading-edge treatments for GI cancers: As one of the nation's leading academic health systems, Rush offers leading-edge treatments in Chicago and the surrounding areas for GI cancers, including targeted therapies, immunotherapy, chemotherapy, and minimally invasive surgical options.
 In some cases, your care team may also recommend genomic sequencing to further tailor and personalize your care.
 And, you'll also have access to clinical trials that are incorporating novel and innovative approaches for treating GI cancers.

 - Center of excellence for pancreatic cancer care: Rush is a designated National Pancreas Foundation Center of Excellence.
 This designation recognizes Rush's multidisciplinary treatment of pancreatic cancer, treating the whole patient with a focus on the best possible outcomes and improved quality of life.
 Rush is the first health system in Illinois to earn this designation.

-- Convenient care: With Rush cancer locations in Chicago and throughout the suburbs, we make it convenient for you to get the care you need, where and when you need it.
-And no matter where you see your provider, you can receive treatment at any of our infusion centers in downtown Chicago, Oak Park, Lisle and Aurora/Fox Valley.
+- Convenient care: With Rush cancer locations in Chicago and throughout the suburbs, we make it convenient for you to get the gastrointestinal cancer treatment you need, where and when you need it.
+And no matter where you see your GI cancer provider, you can receive gastrointestinal cancer treatment at any of our infusion centers in downtown Chicago, Oak Park, Lisle and Aurora/Fox Valley.